nazavalente/investment-portfolio/README.md

 - CORS
 - dotenv

-### Deployment Configuration
+### Local Development

-- Vercel for frontend deployment
-- Render for backend deployment
+- Frontend runs locally using Vite
+- Backend runs locally using Express.js
-- MySQL database connection through environment variables
+- MySQL database is used as the local database
+- Environment variables are managed using `.env` files

 ## Project Structure